nksz6/nksz6/README.md

 # *HELLO!* 👋
 <pre> welcome to my github </pre>

-I'm Nick Kelley, a CS student student attending Metropolitan State University.
+I'm Nick Kelley, a rising seinior in the Computer Science program at Metropolitan State University.

-I really enjoy programming!
-I have been learning new skills over the summer.
+I really enjoy programming, aside from learning new skills over the summer I completed my first internship!

-I’m currently developing a [Landscape Calculator](https://github.com/nksz6/Landscape-Calculator) which aims to help estimate landscaping materials and costs.
+Am currently developing a [Landscape Calculator](https://github.com/nksz6/Landscape-Calculator) which aims to help automate the bidding process for landscaping.

-I am learning Angular and plan to use it on my next project.
+My next project is a Angular + .NET API, deploying to Azure.

 You can [email me](mailto:kelley.nicholas@outlook.com) or [connect with me on LinkedIn](https://www.linkedin.com/in/kelleynick/).